 The promotion of young musicians since 1997

 The scholarship students of the Anne-Sophie Mutter Foundation are supported according to their individual needs - on which the benefactress spends a lot of time.
-This may, for example, include tuition with Anne-Sophie Mutter or support in the selection and arrangement of a suitable teacher as well as the provision of instruments, establishing contacts to the famous soloists and their master classes or the arrangement of auditions with conductors.
+This may, for example, include tuition with Anne-Sophie Mutter or support in the selection and arrangement of a suitable teacher as well as the provision of instruments, establishing contacts with famous soloists and their master classes or the arrangement of auditions with conductors.
 "Instead of setting fixed and inflexible rules, I am more concerned with giving every student what he or she needs", explains Anne-Sophie Mutter, who selects the scholarship students personally.
-In this regard she is advised and supported by an artistic advisory board comprised of the American Concert Manager Douglas Sheldon (Vice President of CAMI) as well as the cellist Lynn Harrell.
+In this regard she is advised and supported by an artistic advisory board comprised of the cellist Lynn Harrell.

 The Aida Stucki Award

 The Anne-Sophie Mutter Foundation first presented the Aida Stucki Award in New York in April 2011.
 The award, which carries a cash value of 10,000 Euros, went to the double bass player Roman Patkoló.
 In October 2013 the cellist Daniel Müller-Schott was honoured with the Aida Stucki Award in Munich.

 With this new sponsorship award, the Anne-Sophie Mutter Foundation honours outstanding, upcoming string soloists, who follow the strong traditional line of Aida Stucki and thus of the European tradition of playing and education.
 The future presentation of the Aida Stucki Award is not bound to a fixed rotation, but is decided by the Foundation.